 Just like our number one slot, our last pick was a battle between 2 pillows from renowned giant beddings brands; the Simmons Beautyrest and the Snugle-Pedic Ultra-Luxury Bamboo foam pillow.
-After a thorough inspection though, we realized that the Snugle-Pedic and the Xtreme Comfort that we saw earlier are exactly the same only that the cases have been changed.
-And that’s how the Simmons Beautyrest won.
+After a thorough inspection though, we realized that the Snugle-Pedic and the Xtreme Comfort are very similar putting Simmons Beautyrest on our list.

-One of the features that pulled us into this pillow is that it’s made of latex which is a great relief from the rather too common memory foam.
+One of the features that pulled us into this pillow is that it’s made of latex.
 Precisely, this pillow uses Talalay latex which is preferred for pillows since its cell structure is more consistent than that of Dunlop.
-It is also slightly softer than Dunlop (albeit firmer than memory foam) and more pillow-like.
+It is also slightly softer than Dunlop (albeit firmer than memory foam) and more pillow-like for optimal comfort levels.

 These 2 characteristics coupled with this pillow’s 6-inch loft make it the best pillow for side sleepers who have broader shoulders and who prefer sleeping on a pillow that is slightly firmer than memory foam but a little bit softer than Dunlop.
 You could think of this as a firm yet not hard pillow.

-True to latex, the Simmons also has a unique springiness that ensures continuous support even when turning.
+True to a latex pillow, the Simmons also has a unique springiness that ensures continuous support even when turning.
 And this makes it an easy choice for sleepers with neck and pain issues.
-Again, it does retain heat and neither will it choke you with strange chemical smells as it has excellent airflow.
+It does retain heat and will not choke you with strange chemical smells as it has excellent airflow.

 - Firm yet not hard